-

 And whenever you seed a PRNG with the same value, you’ll get the same sequence of random-looking numbers (hence the prefix ‘pseudo’).

-it’s probably worth mentioning that FreeCell is a so called perfect information game - you can see all the cards from the very beginning, so ‘cheating the RNG’ doesn’t really make sense there anyway
+For a card game that’s perfect (since you’re gonna use a RNG to shuffle the deck anyway).it’s probably worth mentioning that FreeCell is a so called perfect information game - you can see all the cards from the very beginning, so ‘cheating the RNG’ doesn’t really make sense there anyway

 When you generate hard-to-guess IDs or crypto keys though, that kind of predictability is an absolute no-go.